 - § 4.
 One of Holsenbeck's recent projects was a vast labyrinth created from old unwanted shoes.
 The labyrinth was a group effort and Holsenbeck had the children of the community where it was constructed write their concerns about the planet, and life in general, on the individual shoes.
 Once the labyrinth was completed, an open invitation was extended to community members of all ages to walkthrough the labyrinth, read the children's messages, and learn what it is that threatens today's world. - §5.
 Holsenbeck's work has been recognised across the US.
 Wherever she goes, and whatever she does, her message remains the same, 'My installations are both meditations and questions.
 Where does all this 'stuff' come from?
 Where does it go?
 What do we do with it?
 Why is it here?
 Let's hope people start getting Holsenbeck's message.

-What do we learn about Holsenbeck in the first paragraph?
+What does the writer suggest about Holsenbeck's attitude towards Americans in the third paragraph?